adamant/adamant.language.reference/optional-types.md

 To express that an optional type has no value, use the `none` keyword.

-TODO should you be allowed to check t == none?
-Seems like that could confuse the lifting of the equality operator to the underlying value.

 ## Conditioning on a Value

-TODO Not sure the preferred way to do this.
+TODO: Not sure the preferred way to do this.
 Listing options here.

 	let x: int? = ...;